-In the LC-MS problem, we repeated the steps above 2 or 3 times to get presented results.
-After first step, we took the peaks assigned to “sponge cluster” (k =0) and identified clusters in it that had been incorrectly split in first step.
-The new clusters were merged with those from first step by annealing the combined sample starting not at T∞ but rather a low temperature T ~ 0.2.
-This was done at most twice in results presented here.
+In the LC-MS problem we repeated the steps above two or three times to get the presented results.
+After the first step, we took the peaks assigned to “sponge cluster” (k =0) and identified clusters in it that had been incorrectly split in the first step.
+The new clusters were merged with those from the first step by annealing the combined sample starting not at T∞ but at a low temperature T ~ 0.2.
+This was done at most twice in the results presented here.

 Technical Evaluation of DAVS Algorithm